jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/management-groups.md

 You may want to customize the management groups names and IDs.
 In order to do this they need to supply a `lib` folder to the accelerator.

+{{< hint type=warning >}}
+If you update the management group IDs, you also need to update the `management_group_settings` > `subscription_placement` block setting in the `platform-landing-zone.tfvars` file to match the management group IDs you changed.
+See the end of this page for more details.
+If you don't do this, you will get an error when you deploy the platform landing zone.
+{{< /hint >}}

 The `lib` folder should contain the following structure (we are showing it nested under the standard accelerator file structure here):

 ```plaintext